Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/02_1_nfcore_intro.md

 !!! info "Learning objectives"

-    - Know what nf-core is
+    - Understand what nf-core is
-    - Know where to find nf-core pipelines
+    - Identify where to find and access nf-core pipelines
-    - Understand the basic structure of nf-core workflows
+    - Recognise the basic structure and key components of an nf-core workflow

 We have now seen how a Nextflow pipeline can be configured to run on an HPC.
 In tomorrow's section of the workshop, we will further explore optimising a custom Nextflow pipeline to efficiently utilise HPC resources.
 However, whenever you are considering building a workflow, it is always important to check whether a suitable tool already exists - after all, the goal of Nextflow is to build reproducible workflows, and we shouldn't re-invent the wheel if we don't have to!
 For the rest of this session, we will be looking at the **nf-core** project, which aims to address this very issue and provide a collection of bioinformatics Nextflow pipelines.